 Negative automatic thinking, or NATS: all the examples described here could be a NAT.
 The only requirement is that the thought arises without encouragement, and on a repetitive basis.
 Antidote: coming off auto-pilot and thinking about something very consciously – even if it feels strange and embarrassing.
 Such conscious thoughts include affirmations as alternatives to ‘darker thoughts’.

 Personalisation: this is the only way I can sort this out.
 Antidote: ask other people: what might they do.

 Mustabation such as: “I should always put other people first”, “I must get this right; perfectly right”; “I should know better”, “I must be strong and keep in control”, “I must succeed” or “I must agree with others” etc

 The antidote here is to edit out those ‘value’ words such as ‘should’, ‘ought’, ‘right’, ‘wrong’ and, in particular, ‘why‘ in favour of speculations such as “what would happen if ….,” “is it possible ……” “how might I …...”?
 These speculations are best done in the ordinary, everyday situations, rather than in the crisis of the moment.
 This experiment works better when you’ve practised it a lot, and are more confident about how you can use this antidote.
 This is true for most of the antidotes listed here, so use these experiments this afternoon, this evening and tomorrow morning.

 For the rest, there’s not much point in summarising some of the things I do.
 You tell me: what safe experiment can you identify or devise that may alter some distortions in your thinking just a little bit?

-That said, I have pointed to other experiments in this website, using the blue hyperlinks.
+All that said, I have pointed to other experiments in this website, using the blue hyperlinks.
 One such is the 3P’s with a comment on how to build protection for self and others.